DataDog/documentation/content/en/monitors/service_level_objectives/monitor.md

 2. Select multiple monitors (up to 20) or,
 3. Select a single multi-alert monitor and select specific monitor groups (up to 20) to be included in SLO calculation.

+**Supported Monitor Types:**
+- Metric Monitor Types (Metric, Integration, APM Metric, Anomaly, Forecast, Outlier)
+- Synthetics
+- Service Checks (open beta)

 **Example:** You might be tracking the uptime of a physical device.
 You have already configured a metric monitor on `host:foo` using a custom metric.
 This monitor might also ping your on-call team if it's no longer reachable.
 To avoid burnout you want to track how often this host is down.

 ### Set your SLO targets

-SLO targets are the stat you use to measure uptime success.
+An SLO comprised of the target percentage and the time window that the target should be tracked for.

-First select your target value, example: `95% of all HTTP requests should be "good" over the last 7 days`.
+Example: `95% of all HTTP requests should be "good" over the last 7 days`.

 You can optionally include a warning value that is greater than the target value to indicate when you are approaching an SLO breach.